nashbio/policies/source/sections/08-auditing_policy.md

 1. Audit logs shall be protected from unauthorized access or modification, so the information they contain will be made available only if needed to evaluate a security incident or for routine audit activities as outlined in this policy.
 2. All audit logs are protected in transit and encrypted at rest to control access to the content of the logs.
 3. Audit logs shall be stored on a separate system to minimize the impact auditing may have on the privacy system and to prevent access to audit trails by those with system administrator privileges.
+Audit logs are currently stored in a separate security-oriented cloud storage bucket (GCP).
    * Separate systems are used to apply the security principle of "separation of duties" to protect audit trails from hackers.
-   * NashBio logging servers include Elasticsearch, Logstash, and Kibana (ELK) as part of their baseline configuration to ease reviewing of audit log data.
-The ELK toolkit provides message summarization, reduction, and reporting functionality.
+   * NashBio logging servers include Stackdriver as part of their baseline configuration to ease reviewing of audit log data.
-4. For PaaS Customers choosing to use NashBio logging services, log data will be separated from the log data of other NashBio Customers.

 ## 8.7 Workforce Training, Education, Awareness and Responsibilities